 Book Title: Six Sigma: A Complete Step-by-Step Guide: A Complete Training & Reference Guide for White Belts, Yellow Belts, Green Belts, and Black Belts

-OUR TAKE: If you’re looking to establish a baseline understanding of Six Sigma concepts or want to take your skills to the next level, this in-depth book can help you out.
+OUR TAKE: If you’re looking to establish a baseline understanding of Six Sigma concepts or take your skills to the next level, this in-depth book can help you out.

 Book Title: Unlocking Lean Six Sigma: A Competency-Based Approach to Applying Continuous Process Improvement Principles and Best Practices